KaSt/moclo/README.md

 ### Current status
 MoClo has been deployed to the following services:
 - Azure
-- Github
+- Buddy
 - Codeberg
-- Sourcehut
+- Drone
-- Gitlab
+- Github
 - Gitea
-- Sourceforge
+- Gitlab
 - Gitud
-- Buddy works
+- Sourceforge
-- Drone
+- Sourcehut

 In case you're reading this, it's you're on one of those.